6 Best States to Retire with $1 Million

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Choosing a retirement-friendly location is one of the ways to avoid throwing away money in retirement.
+That's why choosing a retirement-friendly city is one of the ways to avoid throwing away money in retirement.
+Certain states will allow you to get the absolute most out of your $1 million.

 Mississippi